-Tay Cher Siang (Musical Director, Musician)
+Tay Cher Siang (Musical Director, keyboards)

 Tay Cher Siang is one of Southeast Asia’s finest jazz pianists, composers, arrangers and producers, and currently lives in Kuala Lumpur.
 With an early training in classical music, he took up jazz in his teens and began a musical odyssey as a jazz pianist.
 He studied with the renowned teachers James Miltenberger and Paul Scea in the United States before returning to Malaysia to immerse himself in jazz education at a number of universities while also teaching at his private studio and giving masterclasses and jazz clinics.
 As a pianist and composer, Cher Siang has toured extensively, performing in Asia, the Middle East, Europe and North America with both the multinational band Unit Asia and with his own band WVC Jazz – one of Southeast Asia’s leading contemporary jazz ensembles.

-Adriel Wong (Musician)
+Adriel Wong (Drums)

 Adriel Wong graduated in 2018 with a Bachelor of Music from Universiti Sains Malaysia.
 Being an alumnus of the Malaysian Philharmonic Youth Orchestra, he has received classical and contemporary orchestral music exposure.
 He actively pursues a full-time music career by engaging in projects with musicians locally and internationally, mainly as a jazz drummer.
 He is currently the drummer for WVC Jazz, and has been a sideman for notable musicians including Tay Cher Siang, Michael Veerapan, Julian Chan, Gabrielle Stravelli, Patrick O’Leary, Chi-Pin Hsieh, Kai-Ya Chang and Yuki Arimasa.

-AJ Popshuvit (Musician)
+AJ Popshuvit (Bass)

 AJ Popshuvit is a founder member and bassist of WVC Jazz, one of Southeast Asia’s leading contemporary jazz bands, with whom he has toured extensively in the region.
 With WVC, he has played on seven albums of original music, and won three awards at the prestigious BOH Cameronian Arts Awards in 2016 and a further two awards in 2020.
 He also appeared briefly with the band in the Hollywood film, Crazy Rich Asians.

-Rizal Tony (Musician)
+Rizal Tony (Guitar)

 Rizal Tony is a full-time music educator, jazz guitarist, musician, music director, music arranger and composer, affiliated with Universiti Teknologi MARA.
 He has collaborated widely with local and international musicians and artists working in jazz and popular music genres.